SYGong/sygong.github.io/_posts/2018-12-17-integer-to-roman.md

 ## Variants

 ### Decimal digit
-Because roman numeral has good relationship with decimal numbers, we iterate through decimal number `num`, map each digit to roman numeral.
-We can handle `4` or `9` in [many ways](https://www.geeksforgeeks.org/converting-decimal-number-lying-between-1-to-3999-to-roman-numerals/).
+Iterate through decimal number `num`, map each digit, including `4` and `9`, to roman numeral in [many ways](https://www.geeksforgeeks.org/converting-decimal-number-lying-between-1-to-3999-to-roman-numerals/).
 Inspired by those approaches, we can also get our `val_sym` computed instead of hard-coded.

 ### Replace certain pattern